333rit/Chinni-Kaam/README.md

 ### **1️⃣ Set Your Working Directory**

-Open R or RStudio and navigate to the folder containing the project files:
+Upload or Enter the data:

 ```r
 setwd("path/to/hospital_wait_times_dashboard")